TamtamHero/fw-fanctrl/README.md

 yes | sudo sensors-detect
 ```

+To communicate with the embedded controller the `fw-ectool` is needed.
 You can either use the pre-compiled executable of `fw-ectool` in this repo, or recompile one from [this repo](https://github.com/DHowett/fw-ectool) and copy it in `./bin`.

+The charging status of the battery is fetched from the following file:
+`/sys/class/hwmon/hwmon2/device/status`
+Make sure the charging status is stored under the same path on your machine.
+Otherwise edit the `fw-fanctrl.py` script.

 Then, simply run:
 ```